 Diagnosis of hypothyroidism is based on your symptoms and the results of blood tests that measure levels of TSH and sometimes the levels of the thyroid hormone thyroxine.
 Low levels of thyroxine and high levels of TSH indicate an underactive thyroid.
 That’s because your pituitary produces more TSH in an effort to stimulate your thyroid gland into producing more thyroid hormone.

-In the past, doctors weren’t able to detect hypothyroidism until symptoms were fairly advanced.
+Historically, symptoms of hypothyroidism were left undetected until they had become quite advanced.
 But by using the sensitive TSH test, doctors are able to diagnose thyroid disorders much earlier often before you ever experience symptoms.
-Because the TSH test is the best screening test, your doctor will likely check TSH first and follow with a thyroid hormone test if needed.
+Since the TSH screen is considered to be the most reliable indicator for thyroid health, many physicians will start off with it and proceed to checks of thyroid hormone if deemed necessary.
 TSH tests also play an important role in managing hypothyroidism.
 They help your doctor determine the right dosage of medication, both initially and over time.

-In addition, TSH tests are used to help diagnose a condition called subclinical hypothyroidism, which usually causes no outward signs or symptoms.
+Moreover, TSH tests can be used to detect subclinical hypothyroidism, a health condition that typically does not have any physical indications.
 In this condition, you have normal blood levels of T-3 and T-4, but higher than normal levels of TSH.

 Standard treatment for an underactive thyroid involves daily use of the synthetic thyroid hormone levothyroxine (Levothroid, Synthroid).
 The oral medication restores adequate hormone levels, shifting your body back into normal gear.

 Soon after starting treatment, you’ll notice that you’re feeling less fatigued.
 The medication also gradually lowers cholesterol levels elevated by the disease and may reverse any weight gain.
-Treatment with levothyroxine is usually lifelong, but because the dosage you need may change, your doctor is likely to check your TSH level every year or so.
+Levothyroxine treatment often continues for an extended period of time, but since your required dosage may change over time, it is recommended to get your TSH level checked every 12 months or so.

-To determine the right dosage of levothyroxine initially, your doctor generally checks your level of TSH after two to three months.
+Your doctor usually tests your TSH levels after two to three months to figure out the initial correct dosage of levothyroxine.
 Excessive amounts of the hormone can accelerate bone loss, which may make osteoporosis worse or add to your risk of this disease.

 If you have coronary artery disease or severe hypothyroidism, your doctor may start treatment with a smaller amount of medication and gradually increase the dosage.
 Progressive hormone replacement allows your heart to adjust to the increase in metabolism.

-Levothyroxine causes virtually no side effects when used in the appropriate dose and is relatively inexpensive.
+Levothyroxine causes virtually no side effects when used at the appropriate dose and is relatively inexpensive.
 If you change brands, let your doctor know to ensure you’re still receiving the right dosage.
 Also, don’t skip doses or stop taking the drug because you’re feeling better.
-If you do, the symptoms of hypothyroidism will gradually return.
+By not managing your hypothyroidism, the symptoms will start to come back.
 People with hypothyroidism need to take medication for the rest of their lives.

 Doctorsolve Healthcare Solution site strives to provide you with timely, accurate information, which is not intended for diagnosis or treatment.